petros-d/docs/docs/add-user.md

 ```

 If you see this error:
-- Ask the user to sign up at https://cloud.astronomer.io.
+- Complete Step 1 above.
+Ask the user to sign up at https://cloud.astronomer.io.
 Once their account is created, add the user to your Workspace.
 - Make sure that the user's email address is consistent with the email address you're using to add them to your Workspace.
 The emails must match.

 :::